 Level 1 Child Exploitation E-learning (basic awareness)

 This CSE training developed by Surrey CC is for all staff working directly or indirectly in any capacity with children and young people.
 This must be completed before level 2 training.
 It can be accessed via Surrey Skills Academy website (surreyskillsacademy.learningpool.com).

 Level 2 Child Sexual Exploitation Training (face to face training)

 This training is for all professionals who work directly with children, young people and families and must have completed level 1.
 Places can be booked online at booking.surreyscb.org.uk.
 Any further training around CSE will need to be accessed via your own agency separately.

 Designated Safeguarding Lead (DSL) (formerly DCPO/CPLO) Training Pathway

 A DSL in a school needs to complete Working Together to Safeguard Children training, Foundation Module 1 Multi Agency Safeguarding: Family Resilience and Family Safeguarding, Foundation Module 2 Child Protection Plans and Core Groups (see Our Training Programme) provided by the SSCB, and DSL New to Role arranged by their agency.
 Training needs to be updated every two years with the DSL Update course arranged by their agency.

 A DSL in early year’s settings needs to complete Working Together to Safeguard Children training, Foundation Module 1 Introduction to Safeguarding, Foundation Module 2 Child Protection Plans and Core Groups.
-The Foundation Module 1 and Foundation Module 2 training is provided by the SSCB (see Our Training Programme) provided by SSCB and DSL New to Role and DSL Refresher courses are provided by the Early Years and Childcare Service.
-Training needs to be updated every two years with the DSL Update course provided by the Early Years and Childcare Service, the Early Years and Childcare Service can be contacted area on the below emails dependant on area within Surrey, you can find their current training programme with dates and availability here
+The Foundation Module 1 and Foundation Module 2 training is provided by the SSCB (see Our Training Programme and link to our events page here) .
+The DSL New to Role and DSL Refresher courses are provided by the Early Help and Family Services Teams.
+Training needs to be updated every two years with the DSL Update/Refresher training courses provided by the Early Help and Family Services teams, they can be contacted area on the below emails dependant on area within Surrey, you can find their current training programme with dates and availability here